 Apple cider vinegar, which is made from fresh apples that have been crushed and then fermented, is nature’s probiotic.
-It can help with digestion and keep you regular.
-It’s also been shown to help balance your blood sugar and help you lose weight.
 But not all apple cider vinegars are created equally.
-Some are highly processed, while others are in their natural form and loaded with health benefits.
+Some are highly processed, while others are in their natural form.
 To help you differentiate the good from the not-so-good, we compiled a list of the best apple cider vinegars you can buy, based on taste, quality, and ingredients.

 Best Overall: Bragg Organic Apple Cider Vinegar

 You really can’t bring up apple cider vinegar without also mentioning Bragg, one of the first manufacturers to bottle ACV up and sell it.
 Bragg opened its doors in 1912 and since its inception, has used only the highest-quality, organically grown apples to make raw, unfiltered vinegar.

 The finished product is completely unprocessed so that it still contains the "mother”—the cloudy substance within ACV.

 Best Organic: Thrive Market Organic Apple Cider Vinegar

 For the past few years, Thrive Market has been expanding its own product line, offering high-quality items at great-for-your-wallet prices.
 Thrive's organic apple cider vinegar is one of those items, and as far as taste, quality, and ingredients go, it’s right on par with Bragg’s version.
 It’s made from only two ingredients—organic apple cider vinegar and water—and has the "mother," nice and intact.